kostas-pa/LFITester/README.md

 Examples:
             LFITester.py -u http://URL?smt= = test one specific endpoint
-            LFITester.py -L test.txt = test a list of endpoints from file LFITester.py -c -u http://URL = crawl and test all endpoints that URL LFITester.py -c -L test.txt = crawl and test all endpoints for every URL in the file
+            LFITester.py -L test.txt = test a list of endpoints from file LFITester.py -c -u http://URL = crawl and test all endpoints of that URL LFITester.py -c -L test.txt = crawl and test all endpoints for every URL in the file LFITester.py --creds abc:abc -u http://URL?smt= = test one specific endpoint which requires a login

 ```